abrahambahez/idearium/notas/@sheller2017.md

 # From spatial turn to mobilities turn
 Mimi Sheller

 # Anotaciones **(23/9/2022 20:57:53)**

-\**
+**

 "I seek to show how Urry's work advanced a sociology of space though his radical emphasis on mobile spatializations and relational space, which he first referred to as 'mobile sociology'" (Sheller, 2017, p.
-2) [giro-espacial](giro-espacial.md)
+2) [[giro espacial]]

 "Urry further developed the concept of mobilities through multiple collaborations, including work on systems of automobility (see Featherstone et al., 2004; Sheller and Urry, 2000; Urry, 2004), aeromobilities (Cwerner et al., 2009; Urry et al., 2016), mobile lives and network capital (Elliott and Urry, 2010), and mobile methodologies (Büscher and Urry, 2009; Büscher et al., 2011), among others."
 (Sheller, 2017, p.
 6)